spine-tools/Spine-Toolbox/docs/source/tutorial.rst

 Working with Data Stores
 ------------------------

 Let's add a Data Store to the project.
-You can do this in either of two ways:
+You can do this in two different ways:

 A) In the main menu bar, click **Edit**, **Add Data Store**.
 B) Drag-and-drop the *Data Store* icon (|ds_icon|) from the *Add Item* toolbar onto the *Main View*.

-The *Add Data Store* form will appear, allowing you to enter a name and description for the Data Store.
+The *Add Data Store* form will appear.
 Type 'simple test system' in the name field and click **Ok**.
-Now you should see the newly added item in the *Main View*, and also in the *Contents* pane, *Items* tab.
+Now you should see the newly added item in the *Main View*, and also in the *Project* widget, *Items* tab.
 It should look similar to this:

 .. image:: img/simple_test_system.png